Early mobilisation in the hospital bed for rehabilitation

 The Vertica clinic stands for high comfort and a perceptible improvement in the quality of life.

 These strengths are also appreciable in premium care units.
 The upright sitting position allows patients to quickly experience the enjoyable sides of life that

 they are accustomed to.
 When the footboard is used as a tray, the Vertica clinic is transformed in next to no time into a convenient place to eat, relax and work.

-Surfing the internet on a laptop, enjoying watching television or engaging with visitors at eye level are pleasures that foster recovery.
+Surfing the internet on a laptop, enjoying watching television or engaging with visitors at eye level are pleasures that foster recovery during rehabilitation.

 The large selection of colours and optional wooden decors allows the Vertica clinic to adapt to a wide range of furnishing styles.

 The spectrum ranges from dark to light-coloured wood tones, and from calming blue and grey to cheerful golden yellow.
 The bed’s stylish contemporary look enhances any room.

 Hospitals benefit from this increased attractiveness by discharging satisfied patients who attract more and more people to the hospital through their recommendation.